PX4/PX4-user_guide/en/simulation/multi_vehicle_simulation_gazebo.md

 To simulate multiple vehicles based on RTPS/DDS in Gazebo, use the `gazebo_sitl_multiple_run.sh` command in the terminal with the `-t px4_sitl_rtps` option from the root of the *PX4-Autopilot* tree (as described above).
 Here we will use the `-t px4_sitl_rtps` option, which sets that we will use RTPS for communicating with PX4 rather than the MAVLink Simulation API.
-This will build and run the `iris_rtps` model (the only model that is currently implemented for use with RTPS).
+This will build and runs the `iris` model (can be changed by the `-m` parameter), and **by default also starts the microRTPS client**.

 :::note
-You will need to have installed *eProsima Fast DDS* and the `micrortps_agent` should be run in the different terminals for each vehicle.
+You will need to have installed or *eProsima Fast DDS* or ROS 2 Foxy or above and the `micrortps_agent` should be run in the different terminals for each vehicle.
-For more information see: [RTPS/DDS Interface: PX4-Fast RTPS(DDS) Bridge](../middleware/micrortps.md).
+For more information see: [RTPS/DDS Interface: PX4-Fast RTPS(DDS) Bridge](../middleware/micrortps.md), for how to use the interaction with non-ROS2 DDS participant applications, or [ROS 2 User Guide (PX4-ROS 2 Bridge)](../ros/ros2_comm.md), for interfacing with ROS2 nodes.
 :::

 To build an example setup, follow the steps below: